-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harrison is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Harrison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harrison is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Harrison who work in office and administrative support (15.98%), food service (8.92%), and sales jobs (8.82%).

 Also of interest is that Harrison has more people living here who work in computers and math than 95% of the places in the US.

 One of the benefits of Harrison is that there is very little traffic.
 The average commute to work is 14.97 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.